 And it’s documentation testing that can save you from thousands of potential clients walking away in frustration when your “Checkout” button takes them to the wrong screen, or the dreaded 404.

-Your people probably have little time or enthusiasm for documentation testing.
-For testing in foreign languages, very few indeed will have the skillset.
+Your people probably have little time or enthusiasm for this stuff – and as or more importantly, very few indeed will have the skillset for testing in foreign languages.
 Our linguists however LOVE it, and DEFINITELY have the skillset.

-So – why have this important work done reluctantly and poorly, distracting your teams from the development that grows your sales, when instead you can have it done by our professional experts – thoroughly, carefully, and in any language you need?
+So why have this key task done reluctantly and poorly, distracting your teams from the development that grows your sales, when instead you can have it done by our professional experts – thoroughly, carefully, and in any language you need?

 Documentation testing for websites